 In June 2014, HSBC, as trustee, brought an action in New York state court against Deutsche Bank to revive a prior action, alleging that Deutsche Bank failed to repurchase mortgage loans in the ACE Securities Corp.
 2006-SL2 RMBS offering.
 The revival action was stayed during the pendency of an appeal of the dismissal of a separate action wherein HSBC, as trustee, brought an action against Deutsche Bank alleging breaches of representations and warranties made by Deutsche Bank concerning the mortgage loans in the same offering.
 On 29 March 2016, the court dismissed the revival action, and on 29 April 2016, plaintiff filed a notice of appeal.
 On 8 July 2019, plaintiff filed its opening appellate brief.
-Plaintiff's appeal has been adjourned to the appellate court's September 2019 term.
+Oral argument took place on 23 October 2019.

 Deutsche Bank is a defendant in two cases brought initially by RMBS investors and subsequently by HSBC, as trustee, in New York state court.
 The cases allege breaches of loan-level representations and warranties in the ACE Securities Corp.
 2006-FM1 and ACE Securities Corp.
 2007-ASAP1 RMBS offerings, respectively.
 Both cases were dismissed on statute of limitations grounds by the trial court on 28 March 2018.
 Plaintiff appealed the dismissals.
 On 25 April 2019, the First Department affirmed the dismissals on claims for breach of representations and warranties and for breach of the implied covenant of good faith and fair dealing, but reversed the denial of the motions for leave to file amended complaints alleging failure to notify the trustee of alleged representations and warranty breaches.
 HSBC filed amended complaints on 30 April 2019, and Deutsche Bank filed its answers on 3 June 2019.
+On 28 May 2019, Deutsche Bank filed a motion for reargument, which the First Department denied on 26 September 2019.
 Discovery is ongoing.